 Because your splitter can’t do it in one or two hits, then it’s not saving you time.
-So power is pretty important in my opinion, and will make life easier if you go the more powerful route.
-That is if you can afford it, since cost can be an issue.
+So power is pretty important in my opinion and will make life easier if you go the more powerful route.
+That is if you can afford it since the cost can be an issue.

 I know budget can be a big deciding factor for a lot of people, so you should definitely stick within your budget.
 I say this because no matter how good your splitter is, something can go wrong.
 If you need to get it repaired, and it’s a top of the line splitter.
 There is a good chance that getting repaired will cost a lot more.

 For me the most important factors are quality components, that’s fast, and that reliable splits.
 These are the most important factors for my situation.
-There is as I mentioned a big factor in budget, since these splitters can be expensive.
+There is as I mentioned a big factor in the budget since these splitters can be expensive.